 Degree-Level Assessment Process

-Each academic unit submitted an assessment plan for each degree program addressing the following critical components:
+During the 2013-2014 academic year, each department submitted an assessment plan for each degree program addressing the following critical components:

 - What are the degree-level learning outcomes?

 - What data will be collected to assess the learning outcomes?

 - How are the data being used to improve student learning?

 Departments are asked to implement their assessment plans and write an assessment progress report by mid-November each year.
 Departments should collect data on at least one student learning outcome each year.
 Though use of assessment results is not required every year, departments are asked to document their use of assessment results for program improvement at least every 3 years.
 It is also expected that a full assessment cycle (assessment of all learning outcomes) will be completed at least every 8 years.

 Generally an assessment report will reflect data from the prior academic year.
 The report should provide information about progress made in evidence collection, results interpretation, and use of results.
 Below are questions to guide your thinking:

 - What are your current degree-level learning outcomes?
 Have the learning outcomes been modified over the last year?

 - What evidence of student learning was collected in the past year?
 Which learning outcomes does the evidence address?